meantime/resume/Chris DeSalvo.md

 ### [Slack Technologies, Inc](http://slack.com) • Senior Staff Engineer • _2014-2018_
 I was the technical lead for an as-yet unannounced product in the Productivity Products group.

 Prior to that I was the technical lead for Slack's macOS desktop client.
+Was responsible for every aspect of the development and release of the client and brought it to be the #1 free app in the Mac App Store with a 4.5 star rating.

 ### Lyve Minds, Inc • OS X Engineer • _2013-2014_
 I worked on the Macintosh client application for Lyve's photo/video storage appliance.
 Areas of particular focus were application frameworks, view system management, and design prototyping in conjunction with their UX team.